 |Important Information for AFS Section Conveners|

-For many years, the American Folklore Society has supported the work of sections, sub-groups of the Society organized around topical interests; e.g., folk narrative, Latina/Latino folklore, the folklore of women and the roles of women in the field of folklore, or public programs in folklore.
+For many years, the American Folklore Society has supported the work of sections, subgroups of the Society organized around topical interests or demographics; e.g., folk narrative, Latina/Latino folklore, the folklore of women and the roles of women in the field of folklore, or public programs in folklore.
 The Society's sections provide a collegial home within the Society for those with particular interests in these and other areas; they support and recognize important work through their publications, prizes, and other activities; and their creation and history is an index of the development of the field as a whole.
 They are a valuable part of the services the Society provides its members and the larger world.

 First and foremost, sections of the American Folklore Society are not independent organizations.
-They are parts of AFS, and are governed by overall AFS Bylaws, policies, and Executive Board decisions.
+They are part of AFS, and are governed by overall AFS Bylaws, policies, and Executive Board decisions.
 This document describes the various responsibilities of sections to the parent Society.

 But the parent Society also has responsibilities to its sections.
 Society sections are eligible for space and time at the Society's annual meeting for paper sessions or workshops, section meetings, and social events.
 AFS provides several services to sections:

 Each section must designate a convener, who is the head of the section, to serve for a term the section decides.
 Increasingly, sections are designating senior and junior conveners (Conveners maintain contact with the AFS Associate Director, and are responsible for handling general section business and correspondence.
 Each section must also designate an individual (either you or a separate treasurer) who will receive annual financial statements from the AFS business office.

 Your online group directory is the most complete and current list of all who have joined your section using AFS tools, including our online and print membership forms.
 Any communications directed at section members must include all those members.
 The best way to do that is to use the "email group" tool on your group home page (see AFS Sections Online, below).